Ardrasal/GeoData-Django/README.md

     **Tried:**

     1. I replaced 'geodata-django' with 'GeoData' but got the same message: `No module named 'geodata-django'`.

-    2. I found (https://devcenter.heroku.com/articles/python-pip), which addresses how to get heroku to recognize any requirements that are installed locally.
-I used this command found on Stackoverflow, when searching how to make a requirements.txt: `pip freeze > requirements.txt`.
-I still got the same error, but this step needed to be done anyway.

-    3. I re-ordered my 'Installed Apps' in my settings, and positioned 'My Apps' at the bottom of the list.

-    4. I tried the instructions from (https://help.heroku.com/BWJ7QYTF/why-am-i-seeing-importerror-no-module-named-site-when-deploying-a-python-app) `heroku config`.
+Ultimately this step was partly the answer.

-    5. I reviewed [Heroku set-up](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) and tried
+    2. I reviewed [Heroku set-up](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) and tried
     `$ heroku ps:scale web=1` to ensure that at least one instance of the app was running.
 I got a positive response `Scaling dynos... done, now running web at 1:Free`.

-    6. I restarted Heroku with `heroku restart`.
+    3. I restarted Heroku with `heroku restart`.

-    7. I connected a psql session with my remote database: `$ heroku pg:psql` output (abbr.)--> `Connecting to gresql-polished-87072 psql blooming-journey-52100::DATABASE=>`
+    4. I connected a psql session with my remote database: `$ heroku pg:psql` output (abbr.)--> `Connecting to gresql-polished-87072 psql blooming-journey-52100::DATABASE=>`

-    At this point I figured out the problem: the Procfile does need to read `web: gunicorn geodata.wsgi`.
-My first idea was the right thing to try, but I still needed to figure out why it didn't work.

-    8. I changed it (again), committed and pushed it, and restarted Heroku a few times.
-Heroku continued to call for `web: gunicorn geodata-django.wsgi` and give the `no module found named geodata-django` error.
-Googling this issue only led to one solution which I'd already tried (committing and pushing the correction to git and then `heroku restart`).

-    9. I tried writing to the Procfile using `echo "web: python app.py" > Procfile` in the command line.
+    5. I tried writing to the Procfile using `echo "web: python app.py" > Procfile` in the command line.
 This was a cool trick that I'm glad I got to try, but unfortunately got the same result. (https://stackoverflow.com/questions/15790691/procfile-not-found-heroku-python-app)

-    10. From (https://stackoverflow.com/questions/29481506/heroku-procfile-not-working) I tried `$ heroku run bash
+    6. From (https://stackoverflow.com/questions/29481506/heroku-procfile-not-working) I tried `$ heroku run bash
     $ cat Procfile`
     output --> `web: gunicorn geodata-django.wsgi` and `no module named geodata-django`.
     I entered:
     `$ web: gunicorn geodata.wsgi`
     (Progress!
 I got a `no module named geodata` error.)
 I repeated these steps with `web: gunicorn GeoData.wsgi` (New error! `ModuleNotFoundError: No module named 'GeoData.heroku_settings`) And that's right, there was no module named that at the time (it was temporarily commented out).

-    12. I un-commented heroku_settings.py', pushed to git and to Heroku.
+    7. I un-commented heroku_settings.py', pushed to git and to Heroku.
 I got an error while running `$ python manage.py collectstatic --noinput`.
 I tried adding a css file under 'static/'.

-    **Solution**: It needed to be: `web: gunicorn GeoData.wsgi`.
+    **Solution**: It needed to be: `web: gunicorn GeoData.wsgi`, but I had neglected to push to Heroku, and fix a few other things such as un-commenting heroku_settings.py and adding my requirements.txt.

     **Lessons Learned:**

     I should make all apps, projects, and files lower case to reduce the chance of this type of error.
 I am now well-versed in the Heroku deployment.
 In the past I had done no more than one deployment per project; I did not have experience with doing it frequently.
 I was following a guide and didn't have the process memorized.
 But I do now!

-3.)
-DATAFRAME VALUE ERROR
+3) DATAFRAME VALUE ERROR

-    **Problem:** In load_geodata.py,
-    `print(df)` works, but `return(df)` gets a `ValueError: The truth value of a DataFrame is ambiguous.
+    **Problem:**  In load_geodata.py, `print(df)` works, but `return(df)` gets a `ValueError: The truth value of a DataFrame is ambiguous.
 Use a.empty, a.bool(), a.item(), a.any() or a.all().`

     **Tried:**